wikimedia/WikiContrib/docs/Installation.rst

 ``git clone https://github.com/wikimedia/WikiContrib.git``

 The tool has two different components(Backend and Frontend).
-Each of them has their own installation instructions.
+Each of them has its installation instructions.

 Backend
 =======